-Should I Make a Short Sale Offer?9 months ago
+Should I Make a Short Sale Offer?1 year ago

 If you’re in the market for a home, or are an investor, buying properties through a short sale or after a foreclosure often allow you to buy properties at very attractive prices.
 But which one offers you the greatest advantage?